venkataravuri/awesome-tech-articles-blogs/topics/cloud/aws.md

 #### Security Group

-A security group acts as a virtual firewall for EC2 instance to control inbound and outbound traffic.
+Security Group is a stateful firewall for the EC2 instances to control inbound and outbound traffic.
+It acts like a virtual firewall that can be attached to the instance or instances.

 - By default, a security group would allow all outbound traffic to any destination, any protocol.
 - Security Groups are stateful.
 When an inbound rule is added, outbound traffic is automatically allowed.